 Our side folding security grilles are designed to be as easy to install as possible, but they’re still a working part of your store infrastructure, and installation needs to be done correctly.
 Whether you’re looking to install security gates in a mall, airport or security closures in a pharmacy, the installation steps need to be followed to the letter!

+As one of our most popular types of security doors for businesses, we thought it would be helpful to showcase the installation process.
 This post is designed as part of a series that will supplement the step-by-step instruction guide that we give to our customers.

 Table of Contents: